NeetBux-Hash/Tumbler.CameraUpgrades/README.md

    This option doesn’t affect gameplay but is a reminder that you understand the mod's input changes.
 Checking this confirms you’ve read through everything.

 - **I failed to understand**
-   If you're confused by the options, this suggests uninstalling and reinstalling the mod to reset any changed settings you made back to the default enabled options.
+   If you're confused by the options and made some changes that produced undesirable outcomes in the game, this suggests uninstalling and reinstalling the mod to reset any changed settings you made back to the default enabled options which don't turn on those options by default when installing the mod.
 It has no impact on gameplay but serves as a warning not to enable settings you don't fully understand.

 ---